How

 percent)

-- Watching where your money goes, clipping
+- Watching where your money goes, clipping grocery

-grocery coupons, etc. (seven
+coupons, etc. (seven percent)

 - Volunteering in the community (three